Towards A Better Understanding of Scat

 Digestion : Black Bear digestion is roughly 10x the length of the animal’s body length.
 It is a simple digestive system where the length of the intestine is doing much of the absorption of nutrients.
 The digestive system of Black Bears is proportionately longer than other carnivores, and shorter than other herbivores.

 Scat : Varies depending on diet.
-Sometimes tubular I have often found thick amorphous splats full of digested berries, though they can also be tubular and full of undigested seeds, both deposited randomly along their trail.
+I have found thick amorphous splats full of digested berries, though they can also be tubular and full of undigested seeds, both deposited randomly along their trail.
 Scats of fur and bone and thick fibrous roots often appear segmented yet linked.
 Scats can build up at repeatedly used beds, large kills or carcasses where the Bears repeatedly return.

 The third photo above, Black Bear scat from Point Grondine in 2022, was collected and has been stored in my fridge in hopes of finding a permanent location to be released and watched to see what grows from the seeds contained within.